itatipaul/AEGIS/README.md

 # 🛡️ AEGIS Framework

-**Aegis** is a modular, stealthy, and automated Red Team Reconnaissance & Exploitation framework.
-It is designed to perform the full Cyber Kill Chain—from initial recon to active exploitation and lateral movement.
+**Aegis** is a modular, stealthy, and automated Red Team Reconnaissance framework.

 > **⚠️ DISCLAIMER**
 > This tool is for **educational purposes and authorized security testing only**.
 The developers are not responsible for any misuse or damage caused by this program.
 Ensure you have explicit permission before scanning any target.